When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Has a soft and refreshing scent.
+• Scent: Features a soft, refreshing natural scent.

 Cons

-• Only comes in a 2-ounce container.
+• Size: It only comes in a small 2-ounce container.

 Our Ratings